mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 ### General journey guardrails {#journeys-guardrails-journeys}

 * The number of activities in a journey is limited to 50.
 The number of activities is displayed on the upper left section of the journey canvas.
-* The number of **live journeys** in one organization is limited to 100 per sandbox.
-When this limit is reached, you can no longer publish a new journey.
+This will help in readability, QA and troubleshooting.

 ### General actions {#general-actions-g}